citizens for retiring the penny

 The penny wastes money.

-In 2011, the U.S. mint produced almost 5 billion pennies—more than 60 percent of all coins made annually—at a cost more than twice their worth.
-About one-third of the cost is for the zinc that makes pennies, which is why the zinc industry is lobbying to keep the penny in production.
+In 2011, the U.S. Mint produced almost 5 billion pennies—more than 60 percent of all coins made annually—at a cost more than twice their worth.
+A significant portion of the cost is for the zinc that makes pennies, which is why the zinc industry is paying its lobbyists six figures to keep the penny in production.

 citizens for retiring the penny citizens for retiring the penny citizens for retiring the penny citizens for retiring the penny citizens for retiring the penny citizens for retiring the penny citizens for retiring the penny